How much protein per day

 Calculate your daily requirement

 Multiply your reference weight by the chosen coefficient.
-Example: a 65 kg woman practicing weightlifting 4 times a week → 65 x 1.8 = 117 g of protein per day, or about 468 kcal from protein.
+Example: a 65 kg woman doing weight training 4 times a week → 65 x 1.8 = 117 g of protein per day, or about 468 kcal from protein.

 Distribute across your meals

 The body absorbs protein better in portions of 25-40 g per meal.
-For 120 g daily over 3 meals + 1 snack: about 30 g per intake.
-This distribution stimulates muscle protein synthesis optimally throughout the day.
+For 120 g daily over 3 meals + 1 snack: about 30 g per serving.
+This distribution optimally stimulates muscle protein synthesis throughout the day.

 Prioritize complete sources

 A complete protein contains all essential amino acids.
 Animal sources (meat, fish, eggs, dairy) and some plant sources (soy, quinoa, buckwheat) are complete.
-If you are vegetarian, combine legumes and grains to cover all amino acids.
+If you're vegetarian, combine legumes and grains to cover all amino acids.

 Why protein is essential

-Protein performs functions that other macros cannot: building and repairing muscle, producing enzymes and hormones, transporting oxygen (hemoglobin), and immune defenses (antibodies).
-Insufficient intake results in muscle loss, slow recovery, weakened immunity, and persistent hunger.
-It is the only macronutrient whose deficiency has quickly visible consequences.
+Protein performs functions that other macros can't: muscle building and repair, production of enzymes and hormones, oxygen transport (hemoglobin), and immune defenses (antibodies).
+Insufficient intake leads to muscle loss, slow recovery, weakened immunity, and persistent hunger.
+It's the only macronutrient where a deficiency has quickly visible consequences.

 Timing and distribution throughout the day

-Research shows that distributing your protein evenly across meals is more effective than a large intake in the evening.
+Research shows that spreading your protein evenly across meals is more effective than one large intake in the evening.
 Aim for 0.3-0.5 g/kg per meal, 3 to 4 times a day.
-Breakfast is often the meal lowest in protein — simply adding eggs or Greek yogurt can make a difference.
-After training, an intake of 20-40 g within 2 hours promotes recovery, but it is not as urgent as supplement sellers claim.
+Breakfast is often the meal lowest in protein — a simple addition of eggs or Greek yogurt can make a difference.
+After training, an intake of 20-40 g within 2 hours promotes recovery, but it's not as urgent as supplement sellers claim.

 FoodCraft Tip